• English日本語한국어

 Snoozed destination

 Snoozing: In order to minimize error noise on faulty destinations, we "snooze" destinations.
-If, within the period of two hours, sending notifications to a specific destination are fail (at least 1- notification events), we will 'snooze' the destination for a few minutes.
-In this period, we won't be sending notifications to that destination.
+If a notification send to a specific destination fails within a period of two hours, we "snooze" the destination for a few minutes.
+In this period we won't send notifications to that destination.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.